trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Dayy 24 - Automated Test Scenario Generation/README.md

-# Day 24: Automated Test Scenario Generation 🚀 – Sept 1, 2025
+# Day 24: Automated Test Scenario Generation 🚀 – Aug 31, 2025

 ## Challenge Description 🎯
 Enable SRE/DevOps teams to automatically generate Python test scenarios for code changes using LLMs (Ollama + Llama 3).
 The workflow parses code, prompts the LLM, and produces a structured test report in HTML and PDF.